 Students also study texts that give experience of cultural heritages, popular cultures and youth cultures, picture books, everyday and workplace texts, and a range of social, gender and cultural perspectives.
-Students experience Shakespearean drama in Stage 5 (Years 9 and 10).

 Students develop their skills, knowledge and understanding so that they can use language and communicate appropriately, effectively and accurately for a range of purposes and audiences, in a range of contexts.
 They learn to think in ways that are imaginative, interpretive and critical.
 They express themselves and their relationships with others and the world and reflect on their learning in English.